 Phase 1 - Early Injury Protection: Pain Relief & Anti-inflammatory Tips

 As with most soft tissue injuries the initial treatment is RICE - Rest, Ice, Compression and Elevation.

-You may need to be wear a sling or have your shoulder taped to provide pain relief.
-In some cases it may mean that you need to sleep relatively upright or with pillow support.
+You may need to wear a sling or have your shoulder taped to provide pain relief.
+In some cases, it may mean that you need to sleep relatively upright or with pillow support.
 Your physiotherapist will guide you.

 Ice is a simple and effective modality to reduce your pain and swelling.
 Please apply for 20-30 minutes each 2 to 4 hours during the initial phase or when you notice that your injury is warm or hot.

 Anti-inflammatory medication (if tolerated) and natural substances eg arnica may help reduce your pain and swelling.
 However, it is best to avoid anti-inflammatory drugs during the initial 48 to 72 hours when they may encourage additional bleeding.
 Most people can tolerate paracetamol as a pain reducing medication.

 As you improve, supportive taping will help to both support the injured soft tissue and reduce excessive swelling.

 Your physiotherapist will utilise a range of pain relieving techniques including joint mobilisations, massage, acupuncture or dry needling to assist you during this painful phase.